 Understanding the CMS-HCC Model V28

-The CMS-HCC Model V28, set to fully transition by 2025, introduces substantial changes in risk adjustment and reimbursement methodologies.
-This model is more refined, with an expanded number of HCCs (from 86 to 115), changes in ICD-10-CM to HCC mapping, and adjustments in coefficient values.
-These changes are based on updated fee-for-service data and aim to more accurately reflect recent utilization, coding, and expenditure patterns.
+The CMS-HCC Model V28, set to fully transition by 2026, introduces substantial changes in risk adjustment and reimbursement methodologies.
+This v28 hcc model is more refined, with an expanded number of HCC categories (from 86 to 115), changes in ICD-10-CM to HCC mapping, and adjustments in coefficient values.
+These changes are based on updated fee-for-service data and aim to more accurately reflect recent utilization, coding, and expenditure patterns in healthcare.

 For health plans, this transition is crucial.
-The V28 model is expected to decrease Medicare Advantage risk scores by 3-8%, which translates to substantial changes in revenue and strategic planning.
+The v28 medicare advantage model is expected to decrease Medicare Advantage risk scores by 3-8%, which translates to substantial changes in revenue and strategic planning.
 Health plans must proactively adapt to these changes to maintain financial sustainability and operational efficiency.
+The cms-hcc risk adjustment model v28 pdf provides detailed information on these changes and their implications.

 Strategic Planning for Health Plans

-The phased transition to CMS-HCC Model V28 offers health plans the opportunity for strategic planning.
+The phased implementation of CMS-HCC Model V28 offers health plans the opportunity for strategic planning.
 RAAPID’s solutions, with our AI, ML, NLP, and knowledge graph technologies, are ideally suited to assist health plans in this transition.
 By leveraging our platform, health plans can:

 New Risk Adjustment Model Version 28 & its Impact

 The changes in CMS-HCC Model V28 will impact RAF (Risk Adjustment Factor) scores significantly.
 Notably, the model uses a constraining process where related HCCs are given the same coefficients.
-This could lower RAF scores for many patients, especially those with chronic conditions like diabetes.
-For health plans, this means a need for precise identification of HCCs and robust evidence retrieval from medical records.
+This could lower RAF scores for many patients, especially those with chronic conditions like diabetes and chronic complications.
+For this, it means a need for precise identification of HCCs and robust evidence retrieval from medical records.

 RAAPID’s cloud-based solutions enable health plans to navigate these complexities by providing accurate chronic condition extraction and risk score calculation, critical for adapting to the V28 model.